 The market for mortgage lenders runs the gamut from banks to credit unions to online lenders.
 Each mortgage lender has its own tolerance for bad credit.
 For example, national banks sometimes have restrictions preventing them from taking on bad credit home loans for regulatory reasons.

 Credit unions may be more willing to work with you if you have a low credit score.
-Alternatively, mortgage brokers, or agents who specialize in finding mortgages, may know where to look for a bad credit home loan that fits your needs.
-Keep in mind that mortgage brokers are likely to cost more in commission or higher interest rates if they able to successfully find you a loan.
+Alternatively, mortgage brokers may know where to look for a bad credit home loan that fits your needs.

 Will getting a bad credit home loan make my loan more expensive?

 Yes, bad credit home loans are more expensive than comparable home loans for borrowers with good or excellent credit.
-Bad credit home loans are typically quoted mortgage rates that are higher than rates on comparable home loans for borrowers with excellent credit, according to MyFICO.com.
-These charges can add up to tens of thousands of dollars in added interest expenses over the life of a loan.
+Bad credit home loans typically result in paying higher mortgage rates than those on comparable home loans for borrowers with excellent credit, according to MyFICO.com.
+These charges may add up to tens of thousands of dollars in added interest expenses over the life of a loan.

 Should I get a mortgage co-signer?